aeecleclair/Hyperion/README.md

 ## 2. Install dependencies

+Before installing the dependencies, you need to check a few things to make things easier :

 ### About Jellyfish and Rust (Windows only)

-If you don't have Rust installed on your Windows PC or don't want to install it, decrease the version of `jellyfish` to `0.10.0` in the [`requirements.txt`](requirements.txt) file:
+If you don't have Rust installed on your Windows PC and don't want to install it, decrease the version of `jellyfish` to `0.10.0` in the [`requirements.txt`](requirements.txt) file:

 ```
 jellyfish==0.10.0                    # String Matching
 ```

+> if you don't know, go ahead with the next steps and see if an error mentioning Rust is raised.

 ### About Weasyprint and Pango